SilbigerLab/pH_Spec/Protocols/README.md

 **Measuring pH using m-cresol**

-1. "Set Temp (25c)" - "Open Reader" - "Read Plate1" - "Open Reader" - "Shake Plate (30sec)" - "Read Plate2" - "Open Reader"
+1. "Set Temp (25c)" - "Open Drawer" - "Read Plate1" - "Open Drawer" - "Shake Plate (30sec)" - "Read Plate2" - "Open Drawer"
-1. The instrument will open the reader for the first time one the temperature is at your set point, in this case 25 degrees Celcius.
+1. The instrument will open the reader drawer for the first time once the temperature is at your set point (in this case, 25 degrees Celcius).
+    1. If the instrument is already at 25degC when you Start the workflow, the workflow may not advance to the next step automatically.
+In this case, click Pause in the upper left corner of the workflow menu, then Start again to advance to the next step of opening the drawer.
 1. Once you've placed your plate in the holder,  you must return to the Document tab and then click "Open/Close" near the top of the program screen.
 1. The first plate will be read and saved in Plate1, then the holder will open and eject again.
 Remove the plate, pipette the m-cresol dye in the plate, then place back in the holder and, as in the previous step, close the holder.
-1. The plate will shake for 30 seconds, then the plate will be read and saved in Plate2, then the holder will open and eject.
+1. The plate will shake for 30 seconds, the plate will be read and saved in Plate2, then the holder will open and eject.